Carol Jackson: David Wicks

 In the character's backstory, Carol became pregnant with Bianca and her boyfriend David Wicks (Michael French) moved away.
 A sixteen-year-old Carol faced life as a single mother.
-His mother, Pat Butcher (Pam St. Clement) never forgave David for sleeping with Carol.
+His mother, Pat Butcher (Pam St Clement), never forgave David for sleeping with Carol.
 The feud between the Jackson and Butcher families became a prominent storyline in December 1994.
 Bianca's boyfriend was Pat's step-son Ricky Butcher (Sid Owen) and those who knew about Bianca's paternity were desperate to keep the duo apart.
-Both Carol and Pat invite Ricky around for Christmas dinner.
-But he planned to bring the two warring clans together.
+Both Carol and Pat invite Ricky around for Christmas dinner, but he planned to bring the two warring clans together.
 Owen told Victoria Ross from Inside Soap that Ricky convinces Carol to call a truce and invite Pat and David over for Christmas dinner.
 She agrees for Bianca's sake and they all gather in Carol's home.
-However, Owen warned that the feud may never end, "I don't think it's possible for Pat and Carol to become friends very easily because too much has been said on both sides."
+However, Owen warned that the feud may never end: "I don't think it's possible for Pat and Carol to become friends very easily because too much has been said on both sides."
 St. Clement claimed that Pat is willing to use violence; she added that Pat "will do anything to protect her family.
 It just takes someone like Carol Jackson to bring it out."

 Carol's family secret is revealed in 1994.
 When they first meet, David develops an attraction to Bianca.
 An Inside Soap writer stated that Carol "flipped" at the sight of Bianca flirting with David.
 Carol is forced to inform him that he is her father.
 He vows to keep the secret hidden from Bianca.
-But in March 1995, the show played Bianca making a drunken attempt to seduce David and the truth has to be revealed.
+However, in March 1995, the show played Bianca making a drunken attempt to seduce David and the truth has to be revealed.

 Over Christmas 1995, Carol rejects David's advances and he remains solitary over the festive period.
 David thinks that Carol still has feelings for him.
-David enjoys meddling in other character's lives and his favourite target is Alan.
+David enjoys meddling in other characters' lives and his favourite target is Alan.
 As an Inside Soap reporter noted, David would have no qualms about destroying what he cannot have.
 French told the reporter that "I think it'd be nice if David ended up with Carol.
 They may be at it hammer and tongs most of the time but the old spark's still there."